The following professionals lent their expertise to this article:

 • Continue applying for aid, even if you’ve started your program.

-Many students apply for lots of scholarships, grants, and federal funds as they enter college, but fail to continue looking for appropriate funds after starting school.
-Many funding sources exist specifically for upperclassmen, so keep researching.
+Many students apply for scholarships, grants, and federal funds as they enter college, but forget to look for funding after starting school.
+Many sources exist specifically for upperclassmen, so you should always be looking for ways to fund your education.

 • Talk to financial aid offices directly.

-If you receive an acceptance letter without any details on funding, contact the financial aid office directly to learn about your options.
+If you receive an acceptance letter without funding details mentioned, contact the financial aid office directly to learn about your options.

 • Negotiate your offer.

-If you wish your funding amount from the school was larger, consider reaching out to ask about other possibilities.
+If you need more money from the school to attend, reach out to ask about other possibilities.
 At worst, they will say they have no additional funding for you, but your tenacity may pay off.

 • File your FAFSA early.